 How will my donation be used?

-● Awarding scholarships to deserving high school graduates who live with physical and/or learning disabilities, who are pursuing post-secondary education, meet application criteria and requirements and plan to enroll in a college, trade school, or other professional school.
+● Awarding scholarships to deserving high school graduates who live with diabetes and other physical and developmental disabilities, who are pursuing post-secondary education, meet application criteria and requirements and plan to enroll in a college, trade school, or other professional school.
 The grant recipients are eligible to reapply for continuing support as they continue their education.

 Why Should I Contribute?

-When you contribute to the Lynne F. Solon Foundation, you’re allowing us to make a difference in the lives of young people with diabetes and disabilities, as well as reduce the financial burden on families.
+When you contribute to the Lynne F. Solon Foundation, you’re allowing us to make a difference in the lives of individuals with diabetes and other physical and developmental disabilities.

 How do I make a donation?